aleegeco/Bicycle-model-Optimal-Control/README.md

 As a consequence, all the tasks are initiliazed assuming that our car is moving.
 It is not a strong assumption even in the case of the skidpad if we are not considering particular racing cases.

 ## Lane Change Maneuver ##
 In this task, we defined a linear transition between two supposed equilibria simulating an ideal change of lane in an highway.
 In order to do that the implemented algorithm is the Differential Dynamic Programming.
-Here some plots of the results
+Here some plots of the results:

 <img src="Plot/Lane%20change%20maneuver/lane_change.jpg" width="550"> <img src="Plot/Lane%20change%20maneuver/inputs.jpg" width="550">

 ## Skidpad ##